Comey: Classified Hillary Clinton Emails Were Forwarded to Anthony Weiner

 Hillary Clinton has blamed Comey's decision to reopen the email case for her loss to President Donald Trump.
 "If the election had been held on October 27, I would be your president," she said at an event in New York City Tuesday.

 Comey acknowledged that Weiner receiving these emails could be a crime, and that Weiner should not have had access to classified information.
-But he declined to say if anyone would be charged, despite suggestions to the contrary from lawmakers.
+But he declined to say if anyone would or should be charged, despite suggestions to the contrary from lawmakers.
+He added that there was an investigation into both Weiner and Abedin, but the FBI completed it because they couldn't prove any criminal intent

 "For him to get it [classified information] should be a crime," said South Carolina Senator Lindsey Graham.
 "Somebody should be prosecuted for letting Anthony Weiner have access to classified information."